AntoineSoetewey/AntoineSoetewey/README.md

 ### Hello 👋

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a PhD student in statistics at UCLouvain (Belgium).
+I am a PhD candidate in statistics at UCLouvain (Belgium).

 In parallel with my [research](https://antoinesoetewey.com/research/), I am [teaching](https://antoinesoetewey.com/teaching/) assistant for several courses in statistics, probability and data science.
 I also help professionals and companies to [analyze their data](https://datanalyze.be/), and I give private [lessons](https://easystat.be/) to students and academics.